dev-zubair/dev-zubair/README.md

 Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
 I pay *a lot of attention to detail* to generate best products.

+**Professionally** – I’m Front End Develoer, A WordPress Developer, A Freelancer- in Upwork.

+**Personally** – I’m a husband, girl dad (2x), family man.
+And I'm a cricketer and a singer in a past life.

 - 🏢 Working as a **Freelancer** <a href="https://www.upwork.com/freelancers/~01e484fb837b72ab1b" target="_blank">
     <img alt="" src="https://img.shields.io/badge/UpWork-6FDA44?style=plastic&logo=Upwork&logoColor=white" />